cmake-js/fastcall/README.md

 **Async:**

 If a scope's function returns a Promise (any then-able object will do) then it turns to an asynchronous scope, it also returns a Promise.
-Same rules apply like synchronous scopes.
+Same rules apply like with synchronous scopes.

 ```js
 const result = scope(() =>